Catastrophic Interference in Reinforcement Learning: A Solution Based on Context Division and Knowledge Distillation: Introduction

-Currently, there are two major strategies for dealing with catastrophic interference in the single-task RL training: experience replay \cite{mnih2013playing,mnih2015human} and local optimization \cite{liu2019utility,lo2019overcoming,ghiassian2020improving}.
-The former usually exhibits extreme sensitivity to key parameters ({\em e.g.,} replay buffer size) and often requires maintaining a large experience storage memory.
-Furthermore, when faced with imbalanced state data, interference may still occur even if the memory is sufficiently large.
+Currently, there are two major strategies for dealing with catastrophic interference in the single-task RL training: experience replay \cite{mnih2013playing,mnih2015human} and local optimization \cite{liu2019utility,lo2019overcoming}.
+The former usually exhibits high-level sensitivity to key parameters ({\em e.g.,} replay buffer capacity) and often requires maintaining a large experience storage memory.
+Furthermore, the sufficiently large memory may increase the degree of off-policyness of transitions in the buffer \cite{fedus2020revisiting}, violating the requirement of current state-of-the-art algorithms that the data should be close to the on-policy distribution, even for off-policy algorithms like DQN.
 The latter advocates local network updating for the data with a specific distribution instead of global generalization to reduce the representation overlap among different data distributions.
-The major issues are that some methods are limited in the capability of model transfer among differently distributed data \cite{liu2019utility,lo2019overcoming}, or can not scale to high-dimensional complex tasks \cite{ghiassian2020improving}, or require pretraining and may not be suitable for the online and incremental setting \cite{liu2019utility}.
+The major issues are that some methods are limited in the capability of model transfer among differently distributed data \cite{liu2019utility,lo2019overcoming}, or require pretraining and may not be suitable for the online settings \cite{liu2019utility}.

 In this paper, we focus on the catastrophic interference problem caused by state distribution drift in the single-task RL.
-We propose a novel scheme with low buffer-size sensitivity called {\em Context Division and Knowledge Distillation} (CDaKD) that estimates the value function online and incrementally for each state distribution by minimizing the weighted sum of the original loss function of RL algorithms and the regularization term regarding the interference among different groups of states.
-The schematic architecture is shown in Fig. \ref{fig:CDaKD_framework}.
+We propose a interference-aware scheme with low buffer-size sensitivity called {\em Interference-aware Deep Q-learning} (IQ\footnote{So named because it uses Deep Q-learning and features interference awareness.
+IQ also implies a smarter agent in the sense that it is the abbreviation of intelligence quotient.}) that estimates the value function online for each state distribution by minimizing the weighted sum of the original loss function of RL algorithms and the regularization term regarding the interference among different groups of states.
+The schematic architecture is shown in Fig. \ref{fig:IQ_framework}.